samgqroberts/haskell-book-notes/README.md

 open, both within the chapter's directory.

 One terminal is my interactive repl for trying things out, usually at the book's suggestion.
-`stack gchi notes.hs` or `stack ghci exercises.hs` depending on which file I'm working on.
+`stack ghci notes.hs` or `stack ghci exercises.hs` depending on which file I'm working on.

 The other terminal is my automatic type-checker, which uses [ghcid](https://github.com/ndmitchell/ghcid).
 `ghcid --command="stack ghci notes.hs"` or `ghcid --command="stack ghci notes.hs"`.